-In 2018, the Jean Améry Prize will be awarded to the Austrian writer Karl-Markus Gauß.
-The 2018 jury is composed of: Gila Lustiger (Paris), Michael Krüger (Munich), Christina Weiss (former German Federal Commissioner for Culture and the Media, Berlin), László Földényi (Budapest), and Robert Menasse (Vienna).
+In 2018, the Jean Améry Prize was awarded to the Austrian writer Karl-Markus Gauß.
+The 2018 jury was composed of: Gila Lustiger (Paris), Michael Krüger (Munich), Christina Weiss (former German Federal Commissioner for Culture and the Media, Berlin), László Földényi (Budapest) and Robert Menasse (Vienna).

 Berlin, March 2016